MeteoraAg/damm-v2-sdk/docs.md

   owner: PublicKey;              // The owner of the position
   pool: PublicKey;               // The pool address
   position: PublicKey;           // The position address
-  positionNftAccount: PublicKey; // The position NFT account
+  positionNftAccount: PublicKey; // The ata account of position nft
   tokenAAmountThreshold: BN;     // Minimum acceptable token A amount (slippage protection)
   tokenBAmountThreshold: BN;     // Minimum acceptable token B amount (slippage protection)
   tokenAMint: PublicKey;         // The mint of token A